jbaron/cats/README.md

 Introduction
 ============
 CATS is an editor for the TypeScript developer.
-It stands for Code Assistant for TypeScript.
+It stands for *C*ode *A*ssistant for *T*ype*S*cript.
 Previously it was called tsEdit, but it turns out there is already an editor with that same name.
 And to avoid any confusion, I decided to rename my editor to CATS.

 CATS is not yet a full-blown editor, but it is slowly getting there.
 Right now it has already support for: